Many nonprofits find individual donors to be the lifeblood of a sustainable organization.

 Well, one of the most successful ways to start new connections is through email.
 Email lets you target your outreach efforts and provide value upfront in ways that entice corporate partners to support your nonprofit.

 We created this article from our personal experience helping nonprofits start new relationships with corporate partners so your organization can do the same.
+(We also created this free, downloadable kit to enable you to start implementing this strategy!)

 We’ll include simple steps to create high-performing email campaigns and give you our favorite template that you can use today.